altifuse/message-crypto/README.md

 ## How to use?

 This is a self-contained web application.
-Therefore, after building, you only need to run the jar file and enter the application through your favorite web browser at http://{your_ip_or_hostname}:8080/ (to be changed to HTTPS).
+Therefore, after building, you only need to run the jar file and enter the application through your favorite web browser at https://{your_ip_or_hostname}:8443/.

 ### Prerequisites